Axolotle/formats/README.md

 install [Inkscape](https://inkscape.org/)

-It is used as a vector renderer since i couldn't find a renderer that handle 'font-variant-ligature' nor 'dominant-baseline' css rules.
+It is used as a vector renderer since i couldn't find another that handle 'font-variant-ligature' nor 'dominant-baseline' css rules.

 install python dependencies:
 ```bash